fisehara/cstimateFront/README.md

 ====

 This project is licensed under the MIT license, Copyright (c) 2017 Maximilian Stoiber.
-For more information see `LICENSE.md`.
+For more information see `LICENSE`.